-As of the end of 2011, 17,673 organic farms and processing facilities in the United States were certified to the USDA organic standards.
-Worldwide, there are now 28,779 certified organic operators across 133 countries.
+The National Organic Program is pleased to publish the 2012 list of certified organic operations.
+As of the end of 2012, 17,750 organic farms and processing facilities in the United States were certified to the USDA organic standards.
+Worldwide, there are now approximately 25,000 certified organic operators in more than 100 countries.

 The National Organic Program (NOP) wants to alert the organic trade and public to the presence of two fraudulent organic certificates.

 The National Organic Program (NOP) is providing a new point of contact for Organic Cost Share Programs.
 Your previous contact, Patricia Atkins, will be deploying to the Pentagon for the next few months - we wish her well!

 Results from the latest consumer survey conducted for the Organic Trade Association (OTA) reveal that as U.S. families are becoming increasingly aware of the presence of unlabeled genetically modified organisms (GMOs) in foods in the marketplace, they turn to organic as the food labeled by law to not have been made with genetically engineered ingredients.

 The Organic Center has named 15 persons to its new Board of Trustees, and formally introduced them at its sold-out fundraiser dinner March 9 held in conjunction with Natural Products Expo West in Anaheim, CA.

 The National Organic Program (NOP) has posted two new reports on its website.
 Both reports were completed in response to the USDA Office of Inspector General's Organic Milk Audit Part 1 published in 2012.
 The NOP currently posts a searchable list of certified organic operations once a year.
 While we have received feedback that this tool is useful for website visitors, a more modernized system is needed to provide up-to-date information about certified organic operations across the supply chain, and to increase the NOP's ability to oversee a growing network of certifiers and operators.